Congress Changed 529 College Savings Plans, And Now States Are Nervous

 To get around state taxes.
 That raises a natural question...

-Who does this help?
+Whom does this help?

-Most Americans, obviously, send their kids to public schools.
-And there's little concern that this change will drive many of them into private schools, since using a 529 to save for the early grades just doesn't make a lot of cents.
-There simply isn't enough time for the money to grow, except for high-income savers who can afford to set aside a lot of money from the get-go.
+Most Americans send their kids to public schools.
+And there's little concern that this change will drive many of them into private schools, since using a 529 to save for the early grades just doesn't make a lot of sense.
+For early grades, the funds simply don't have enough time to grow — except for high-income savers who can afford to set aside a lot of money from the get-go.

 The real benefit, according to the state experts and independent economists NPR interviewed for this story, is for affluent families — many of whom already have kids in private K-12 schools.
 They can now use their old 529, or open a new one, to help pay that tuition, all while getting a nice state tax break.

-Troy Montigney, of Indiana, says he's hearing from a lot of curious parents.
+Troy Montigney of Indiana says he's hearing from a lot of curious parents.

 "We're already fielding — I'll just be honest — a tremendous amount of calls on a daily basis," Montigney says.
 "About, 'Can I, you know, take a withdrawal right now to pay for a K-12 tuition expense?' "